hensm/fx_cast/IMPLEMENTATION.md

 ### Communication

 SDK instances send messages through a MessageChannel managed by the [`pageMessaging`](./extension/src/cast/pageMessaging.ts) module.
-One side listens for an initialization message containing a MessagePort, then receives messages from the SDK on that port and calls its message listeners so that they can be forwarded to the Cast Manager.
-The other side sends that initialization message and handles responses back from the Cast Manager.
+One side listens for an initialization message containing a MessagePort, then receives messages from the SDK on that port and calls its message listeners so that they can be forwarded to the cast manager.
+The other side sends that initialization message and handles responses back from the cast manager.

 ### Initialization